erwinheitzman/wdio-wiremock-service/README.md

 ## Usage

-In the root directory (default `./mock`) you find two subdirectories, `__files` and `mappings`.
+In the root directory (default `./mock`) you find two subdirectories, `__files` and `mappings` which are used for your fixtures and mocks.

 ### Fixtures

-WireMock allows you to use fixture files alongside your mocks.
-These files can be placed in the `__files` directory.
-These files can then be used by your mocks.
+WireMock allows you to use fixture files alongside your mocks, place these in the `__files` directory.

-An example of a fixture file:
+Example of a fixture:

 ```json
 Hello world